GunjalDarshan/Data-Science-Regression-Project-Predicting-Home-Prices/README.md

-# Data Science Regression Project: Predicting Home Prices
-This is a data science regression project that aims to predict home prices based on various features.
-The project utilizes machine learning techniques to build a regression model that can accurately estimate the price of a house given its attributes.
 ## Project Setup
 To get started, we need to import the necessary libraries and load the dataset.
 The code snippet below demonstrates this process: